 There are prompts that ask you to cite specific evidence or provide a quote in your answer, while the prompt may also ask you to compare or analyze some passages.

-Practicing with sample questions like the ones available at no cost on this website will definitely help to hone the skills required to be successful on the real RLA test.
+Practicing with sample questions like the practice tests available at no cost on this website will definitely help to hone the skills required to be successful on the real RLA test.

 4. Do not jump to conclusions